 - The Gateway Selection property selects between symmetric and asymmetric routing, as per the discussion above.
-The default setting of symmetric is suitable for most applications. - The VRRP Support property is used to enable the VRRP protocol on this port.
+The default setting of symmetric is suitable for most applications. - The Outbound Routing property selects... - The Always Masquerade property is used to ... - The VRRP Support property is used to enable the VRRP protocol on this port.
 This protocol allows the device to negotiate with other routers to determine which should adopt the identity of a so-called virtual router on the network. - The Router Address, Group ID, Priority and Notification Period properties configure the corresponding settings for the VRRP service.
 The router address and group ID will be the same across all members of the router group, while the priority will vary between members.
 The notification period is application specific, although a value of 1 second is reasonable.